𝘔𝘰𝘵𝘩-𝘤𝘢𝘭𝘭𝘦𝘳, 2026.

 Soon after our arrival from Santiago de Chile to Chicago, USA, we were struck by the sounds of one of the two apartments that accepted our papers.
 Everything in it creaked; sounds traveled and filtered through the enclosure, giving us intimate information about our neighbors, whether we wanted it or not.
 Our behavior was influenced by the space, leading to various interactions, both rhythmic and narrative.
 Although we live in the same structure and share the same walls, our stories are unique, and how we catalogue our lives are different.

-During 2025, 60625 has been presented at SAIC Galleries, Expo Chicago 2025, and at the celebration of the 30th anniversary of SITE Gallery curated by Matthew Cortez.
+During 2025, 60625 has been presented at SAIC Galleries, Expo Chicago 2025, and at the celebration of the 30th anniversary of SITE Gallery curated by Matthew Cortez, and was presented in 2026 at the Arts Club of Chicago.

-Video and photo documentation by A. Piriyapokanon and Mauricio López F. Except EXPO Chicago (Eugene Tang) and SITE gallery (Mikey Mosher).
+Video and photo documentation by A. Piriyapokanon and Mauricio López F. Except EXPO Chicago (Eugene Tang), SITE gallery (Mikey Mosher) and Arts Club of Chicago (Michael Tropea).

-Materials: “Realistic” speaker box, photograph, and a Chilean 10 pesos coin.
+Materials: “Realistic” loudspeaker box, photograph, and a Chilean 10 pesos coin.

 Dimensions: 3.74 x 2.95 x 3.54 in.